 A note head is an oval shape that specifies the pitch (how high or low the note is).
 It can be open (not filled in) or closed (filled in).
-It can stand alone (whole note) or have a stem (straight line) extending from it.
-The stem is placed going up on the right for lower notes and down on the left for higher notes.
+It can stand alone (whole note) or have a stem (straight line) extending from the side of it.
+The stem is placed going up on the right for lower notes and going down on the left for higher notes.
 Notes can be further altered by the addition of one of more flags.
 A flag always goes on the right side of the stem.
-Note may also be joined by beams.
+Notes may also be joined by beams.
 To help us measure how high or low a note is, they’re usually placed on a five line staff.
 Note heads can be positioned on a line or on a space between lines.
 If a note is positioned above or below the staff, it may have temporary extensions of the staff called ledger lines.

 A few guidelines can help.
 While there are exceptions to these rules, they’re good general guidelines for designers who don’t read music.

 - If the note head is open, it can have a stem or no stem.
 It cannot have flags or beams.